quentincloudsnow/userlookup/IntegrationHub.md

 ![Alt text](img/2023-09-21_09-20-06.png)

-We have seen in this lab how to create a new Spoke using the spoke generator, to integrate ServiceNow with an external application that have an API we can use.
+We have seen in this lab how to create a new Spoke using the spoke generator, to integrate ServiceNow with an external application that has an API we can use.
 In the optional section of this lab we are going to cover some more advanced concepts of flow designer/Ihub and use the value retrieved from the spoke action to update a record in ServiceNow.

+> Note: With the spoke generator you no longer need to configure the REST Step and JSON Parser Step manually, the spoke action generated with Spoke Generator does that for you automatically

 # Optional section